-On the concert platform, Jack Swanson has already performed Handel’s Messiah, Mozart’s Requiem and Orff’s Carmina Burana, and made his Kennedy Center debut with selections from Schumann’s Dichterliebe, and he joins Orchestre National de Lille this season for a series of concerts in celebration of the Bernstein centenary.
+On the concert platform, Jack Swanson has already performed Handel’s Messiah, Mozart’s Requiem and Orff’s Carmina Burana, made his Kennedy Center debut with selections from Schumann’s Dichterliebe, and made his European concert debut last season with Orchestre National de Lille in a series of concerts celebrating the Bernstein centenary.

 Jack has had great competition success in recent years including first place in Florida Grand Opera’s Young Patroness Competition, and has twice been awarded the Richard Tucker Memorial award from Santa Fe Opera.